 What does secondary membership mean?

-Secondary membership means that you are already paying your national and state dues with another local REALTOR® association.
-Therefore, you only have to pay the local dues with your secondary Board.
+Secondary membership means that you are already paying your national and state dues with another local REALTOR® association, however if an in-state REALTOR® joins the Atlanta REALTORS® Association association he/she is only required to pay local dues to us for secondary membership.
+If an out-of-state REALTOR® joins the Association he/she is required to pay state and local dues for secondary membership.

 Does a secondary member receive fewer benefits than a primary member?